 For a review of Adventure Motorcycle Jackets: 5 Best Adventure Motorcycle Jackets

 Good ride pants are designed to fit when in the riding position, with a bent knee and higher tail to keep your backside covered.

 Ride pants generally have stretch panels and venting to keep you cool.
 Always wear your knee protectors inside the pants, so keep this in mind when sizing them.

 Not all ride pants are the same.
 Motocross-style pants are designed to fit inside your boots.
-Adventure motorcycle style pants are looser fitting, and have multiple pockets, built in armor, waterproof lining, and are designed to be worn over the boot.
+Adventure motorcycle style pants are looser fitting and have multiple pockets, built-in armor or pockets to add armor, usually waterproof, and are designed to be worn over the boot.

 A good Gear Bag is a must.
 With all your riding gear stored in one place, you’ll always be ready to roll.

 To make sure you don’t leave out anything, lay out all your gear on the floor and check off everything.